 - Grinding or whirring: If you’re hearing some unexpected noises, like grinding or whirring, it might be due to broken pieces within an alternator.
 For example, if the bearings in your alternator are starting to fail, the noise produced is usually pretty hard to miss.

 - Weakened power supply: Because your electrical components are powered by your alternator, a weakened power supply could be a sign of a bad alternator.
 Look for things like slow-rolling windows, dimmed headlights or slow windshield wipers.

-How much does it cost to repair an alternator?
+How much does it cost to fix an alternator?

-- An alternator repair can require a diagnosis, removing and disassembling the existing alternator, installing new components, testing them, and reinstalling the alternator.
+- An alternator repair can require a diagnosis, removing and disassembling the existing alternator, installing new components, testing them and reinstalling.

-- An alternator replacement is as simple as buying a new alternator, taking out the faulty unit and putting in the new one.
+- An alternator replacement is as simple as buying a new or rebuilt alternator, taking out the faulty unit and putting in the new or rebuilt one.

 In theory, an alternator repair could be cheaper, especially for high-end vehicles, but it’s uncommon.
-If you want to explore all of your options, ask your mechanic for an itemized repair quote and compare it to the cost of a replacement.
-An itemized quote will allow you to see exactly what you’re paying for and how much of it is related to labor and how much is related to parts.
+If you want to explore all your options, ask your mechanic for an itemized repair quote and compare it with the cost of a replacement.
+An itemized quote will allow you to see exactly what you’re paying for and how much of it is related to labor and how much is for parts.

 We gathered estimates for replacing an alternator in three sample vehicles in Austin, Texas, to give you examples of what this service might cost.
-The costs for replacing an alternator in these sample cars range from roughly $530 to $2,660.
+The cost of replacing an alternator in these sample cars ranges from roughly $530 to $2,660.

 |Vehicle||Parts cost||Labor cost||Total cost|